ksethi2211/pubsub/README.md

 # PUBSUB

-This project explores different type of pub sub implementation in js.
+This project explores different types of pub sub implementation.